-We have been engaged by First Capital REIT ("First Capital" or "FCR" or the "Company") to perform a 'limited assurance engagement', as defined by Canadian Standards on Assurance Engagements, hereafter referred to as the engagement, to report on select performance indicators detailed in the accompanying schedule (collectively, the "Subject Matter") for the year ended December 31, 2021, reported in FCR's 2021 ESG Report and ESG Supplementary Data (collectively, the "Report").
+We have been engaged by First Capital REIT ("First Capital") to perform a 'limited assurance engagement', as defined by Canadian Standards on Assurance Engagements, hereafter referred to as the engagement, to report on select performance indicators detailed in the accompanying schedule (collectively, the "Subject Matter") for the year ended December 31, 2022, contained in First Capital's 2022 Environmental, Social & Governance Report Supplementary Data (the "Report").

-Other than as described in the preceding paragraph, which sets out the scope of the engagement, we did not perform assurance procedures on the remaining information included in the Report, and accordingly, we do not express a conclusion on this information.
+Other than as described in the preceding paragraph, which sets out the scope of our engagement, we did not perform assurance procedures on the remaining information included in the Report, and accordingly, we do not express a conclusion on this information.